leto/hump-unit/README.markdown

 # Implementation Details

-Screw.Unit is implemented using some fancy metaprogramming learned from the formidable Yehuda Katz.
+Hump.Unit is implemented using some fancy metaprogramming learned from the formidable Yehuda Katz.
 This allows the `describe` and `it` functions to not pollute the global namespace.
 Essentially, we take the source code of your test and wrap it in a with block which provides a new scope:

     var contents = fn.toString().match(/^[^\{]*{((.*\n*)*)}/m)[1];
     var fn = new Function("matchers", "specifications",
       "with (specifications) { with (matchers) { " + contents + " } }"
     );

-    fn.call(this, Screw.Matchers, Screw.Specifications);
+    fn.call(this, Hump.Matchers, Hump.Specifications);

-Furthermore, Screw.Unit is implemented using the **Concrete Javascript** style, which is made possible by the [Effen plugin](http://github.com/nkallen/effen/tree/master) and jQuery.
+Furthermore, Hump.Unit is implemented using the **Concrete Javascript** style, which is made possible by the [Effen plugin](http://github.com/nkallen/effen/tree/master) and jQuery.
 Concrete Javascript is an alternative to MVC.
 In Concrete Javascript, DOM objects serve as the model and view simultaneously.
 The DOM is constructed using semantic (and visual) markup, and behaviors are attached directly to DOM elements.
 For example,

     $('.describe').fn({
       parent: function() {